AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-metadata.md

 * Name of the folder it is contained in.
 * Related assets or applied tags.

 The above are the basic metadata properties that [!DNL Experience Manager] can manage for assets, which allows users to see all assets.
-For example, ordering assets by last modification date is useful when trying to discover recently added assets.
+For example, ordering assets by last modification date is useful when trying to discover recently added or modified assets.

 You can add more high-level data to digital assets, for example: